jdeathe/centos-ssh-apache-php/README.md

 ![Hello World Screen Shot - Chrome](https://raw.github.com/jdeathe/centos-ssh-apache-php/centos-6/images/hello-world-chrome.png)

-Alternatively, try with the elinks browser installed in the container.
-Because you are using the browser from the container you access the site over port 80.
+To be able to access the server using the "app-1.local" domain name you need to add a hosts file entry locally; such that the IP address of the Docker host resolves to the name "app-1.local".
+Alternatively, you can use the elinks browser installed in the container.
+Note that because you are using the browser from the container you access the site over port 80.

 ```
 $ docker exec -it apache-php.app-1.1.1 \